 - 9.2.1 Promotion refers to any activity within a REC facility designed to attract players or to maintain player levels other than through advertising.
-Such an activity may include, but is not limited to, a contest, draw, prize, giveaway, etc., or similar promotion. - 9.2.2 The purpose of these policies is to provide parameters under which promotional activities may take place in accordance with the authority of the Gaming, Liquor and Cannabis Act, the Gaming, Liquor and Cannabis Regulation and Board policies. - 9.2.3 These policies are conditions of the REC facility licence and conditions of the Electronic Games REC Retailer Agreement.
-REC facility licensees are responsible for ensuring their promotions are at all times in compliance with these policies. - 9.2.4 Promotions are permitted without the prior approval of AGLC if the intended promotional activity is covered by or directly referred to in these policies.

-9.2.5 Basic principles:

-- promotions must be conducted within the limits of good taste and propriety; - promotions may focus on any one game or activity in the REC facility or any combination of games or activities in the REC facility authorized by AGLC; - c) REC facility licensees must not provide by themselves or through any third party, any promotional activity which: - i) alters the elements of chance of any electronic game; - ii) provides increased payouts to reward frequent play; - iii) is game-altering in any way; or - iv) is illegal.

-9.2.6 Bonus play:
+Such an activity may include, but is not limited to, a contest, draw, prize, giveaway, etc., or similar promotion. - 9.2.2 (Deleted Nov 2024) - 9.2.3 (Deleted Nov 2024) - 9.2.4 Excluding electronic games, promotions are permitted without the prior approval of AGLC if the intended promotional activity is covered by or directly referred to in these policies.
+(Amended Nov 2024) - 9.2.5 Basic principles: (Amended Nov 2024) - a) REC promotions must not: - i) require an additional licence to operate (example: raffle); - ii) contain a progressive element funded by patrons; - iii) alter a game's odds, payout or chance of winning; - iv) require a wager greater than the table/slot minimum; - v) require a person to participate in a gaming activity for a specified period of time; and - vi) be illegal. - b) Promotions may: - focus on any one game or activity in the REC facility or any combination of games or activities in the REC facility authorized by AGLC; - ii) require a participant to be a member of the facility's player reward program provided membership is free; - iii) provide rewards for frequent play; and - iv) provide additional draw ballots for play.

+9.2.6 (Deleted Nov 2024)